 Cisco to acquire Tidal Software

-Cisco execs hope that buying Tidal Software Inc. will bring application management and automation
+Cisco execs hope that buying Tidal Software Inc. will bring application management and automation solutions to their data center strategy.

 Tidal Software would become part of Cisco Advanced Services if the $105 million deal goes through.
 The acquisition is expected to be completed in Cisco's fourth fiscal quarter of 2009.